Basic visualization in Julia – Gadfly

 plot

-Please note Theme argument provided to each layer, using Theme you can set plot parameters such as: default_color, point size, font size of x label, font size of y label and many more.
-More about themes here
+Please note the Theme argument provided to each layer.
+Using Theme, you can set plot parameters such as: default_color, point size, font size of x-label, font size of y-label, and many more.
+More about themes here.

-As you can see Gadfly gives you quite flexible environment when it comes to visualization.
-Lets try to summarize plotting in Julia with Gadfly.
-It is not painful at all, very friendly for R users.
-It gives flexibility to the users, after some time of playing with it I find it more and more convenient
+As you can see, Gadfly gives you quite a flexible environment when it comes to visualization.
+Let’s try to summarize plotting in Julia with Gadfly.
+It is not painful at all and is very friendly for R users.
+It gives flexibility to the users; after some time of playing with it, I find it more and more convenient.